Yiling-Huo/eye-tracking-workshop-slides/_handout/day2.md

 ![The moving mask paradigm.
 Extract from @rayner2023sir. \label{moving-mask}](img/moving-mask.jpg){width=45%}

-### Boundary paradigm {-}
+#### Boundary paradigm {-}

 In the boundary paradigm, a target word is replaced by a preview word while the reader fixates on the prior parts of the text.
 When the reader's eye passes an invisible boundary, the preview changes to the target.
 If the target is processed faster (i.e. shorter fixation times) when the preview is related compared with when it was unrelated, there has been a preview benefit.

 ![The boundary paradigm.
 Extract from @blythe2014developmental. \label{boundary-paradigm}](img/boundary-paradigm.jpeg){width=45%}

-## Perceptual span in reading
+### Perceptual span in reading

 Perceptual span refers to the area from which readers can obtain useful information.
 An abundance of studies have investigated the size of perceptual span during reading, mainly using the moving window/moving mask paradigm.
 The perceptual span is asymmetrical around the centre of fixation.
 In English, the perceptual span during reading is about 3 to 4 letters to the left of the current fixation and 14 to 15 letters to the right, i.e. from the beginning of the current word to 2 words to the right.
 In languages written right-to-left, the perceptual span is reversed.

-### Foveal vs. parafoveal vision within the perceptual span {-}
+#### Foveal vs. parafoveal vision within the perceptual span {-}

 Results from moving mask experiments have shown that foveal processing is vital in reading while parafoveal processing is beneficial but also has limitations.
 When the moving mask is small enough to allow some letters into the fovea, participants read at a reduced rate but can still obtain information.
 As the size of the mask increases, reading efficiency drops rapidly.
 When the mask covers the entire fovea but only some of the parafovea, readers make large numbers of errors when reporting the sentence.

 While parafoveal vision has many limitations, the boundary paradigm has shown that quite a few types of information can be processed parafoveally during reading.
-Preview benefits can be obtained from previews that have overlap with the target word in terms of orthography, phonology, as well as morphology (especially in languages such as Chinese where morphological structure plays a more important role in word recognition).
+Preview benefits can be obtained from previews that overlap with the target word in terms of orthography [@balota1985interaction], phonology [@pollatsek1992phonological], as well as morphology (especially in languages such as Chinese where morphological structure plays a more important role in word recognition)[@yen2008eye].

 ## The control of eye movement in reading

 ### Where to move the eyes {-}

-When we're finished with processing a word during reading, we make a saccade to move our gaze to the next position.
+When we finish processing a word during reading, we make a saccade to move our gaze to the next position.
 This is quite an automatic process that is controlled by a few non-linguistic as well as linguistic factors.

 In languages with interword spaces such as English, word length (of the fixated word and the next word) and interword space are the most important factors affecting a saccade's landing site.
 Some evidence also shows that readers benefit from interword spaces in Thai which usually does not have spaces.